Come along, and see what's new!

 - "Vooky" note

 - Character Title

-- Crash into Hello: This is the only way Zoboo seems to meet anybody in his Zobooland stories.
+- Crash-Into Hello: With a few exceptions, this is pretty much the only way Zoboo seems to meet anybody in his Zobooland stories.

 - Cute Approaches Camera: In the opening sequence.